 Ben & Jerry's is installing new freezers in their stores that use sound waves instead of chemicals refrigerants for cooling.
 Commercial (domestic) use of such technology is still 5 to 10 years away:

-The name for it is 3M Novec 1320, an "advanced halon replacement" - it also has "low toxicity and environmental impact":
+A new firefighting chemical looks and acts just like water, but it doesn't get things wet: The name for it is 3M Novec 1320, an "advanced halon replacement" - it also has "low toxicity and environmental impact":

 Sony and TOPPAN Printing announced the development of a 25GB optical disc made of 51% paper: